z-a-f/AndroidMessagingParseSinch/README.md

-# AndroidMessagingParseSinch

-Basic messaging app using Parse and Sinch APIs
+# Android Messaging App using Parse and Sinch APIs

 ### Setting up Parse
 * Create a new app in Parse